Inventors-Way/LabBench.CPAR/README.md

 ### Practical example

-Below is an example that demonstrate how to use the toolbox to perform pressure stimulations with the CPAR device, and how to collect data from the CPAR device:
+Below is an example that demonstrates how to use the toolbox to perform pressure stimulations with the CPAR device, and how to collect data from the CPAR device:

 ```matlab